ScoobertDoobertDoo/intro-python/README.md

     * the git status shows current state of git repository

     * untracked files means files are recognized but not tracked/stuff being done about files
+    * whenever the file reads under "change is to be commited" then it is committed

+    *  to commmit staged files (the random numbers and letters are commit identifier) and use git commit -m "message here"

+    * git log shows history of commits

+    * git branch shows what branch you are in

+* git chechout -b (name of branch)     allows you to create new branch and go to new branch in same line